Alan Moorehead

-Alan McCrae Moorehead, (22 July 1910 – 29 September 1983) was a war correspondent and author of popular histories, most notably two books on the nineteenth-century exploration of the Nile, The White Nile (1960) and The Blue Nile (1962).
-Australian-born, he lived in England, and Italy, from 1937.
+Alan McCrae Moorehead, (22 July 1910 – 29 September 1983) was an Australian war correspondent and author of popular histories, most notably two books on the nineteenth-century exploration of the Nile, The White Nile (1960) and The Blue Nile (1962).

 Biography

 Moorehead was born in Melbourne, Australia.
 He was educated at Scotch College, with a Bachelor of Arts from the University of Melbourne.
 He travelled to England in 1937 and became a renowned foreign correspondent for the London Daily Express.
 Writer, world traveller, biographer, essayist, journalist, Moorehead was one of the most successful writers in English of his day.
 He married Lucy Milner, who at the Daily Express in 1937 "presided over a women's page free of the patronising sentimentality which marked much writing for women at the time".

 During World War II he won an international reputation for his coverage of campaigns in the Middle East and Asia, the Mediterranean and Northwest Europe.

 He was twice mentioned in despatches and was appointed an Officer of the Order of the British Empire.
 According to the critic Clive James, "Moorehead was there for the battles and the conferences through North Africa, Italy and Normandy all the way to the end.
 The hefty but unputdownable African Trilogy, still in print today, is perhaps the best example of Moorehead's characteristic virtue as a war correspondent: he could widen the local story to include its global implications."
 And James further affirmed, "His copy was world-famous at the time and has stayed good; he was a far better reporter on combat than his friend Ernest Hemingway."
 Moorehead's 1946 biography of Montgomery also remains well considered – "Moorehead was well able to see – as Wilmot calamitously didn't – that Eisenhower was Montgomery's superior in character and judgment."